karadalex/code-experiments-chatgpt/README.md

 Code Experiments using ChatGPT
 ==============================

-Experimenting and learning new technologies **together** with ChatGPT
+Experimenting and learning new technologies **together** with ChatGPT.

+Nothing here is production-code, this is just a playground to learn new technologies, quicklier with ChatGPT!

 ## Commits